cchacin/cucumber-common-steps/README.md

   Then the redis list "list7" should be file "responses/list7.text"

 Scenario: Redis Steps for Cleaning Database
-    Given I have the redis key "key" in the db 8 with value "value" Then I have the redis key "key" in the db 8 with value "value" Given I have cleaned db 8
+  Given I have the redis key "key" in the db 8 with value "value" Then I have the redis key "key" in the db 8 with value "value" Given I have cleaned redis db 8
   Then the redis key "key" in the db 8 should not exists

+Scenario: Redis Steps for Cleaning All Databases
+  Given I have the redis key "key" in the db 0 with value "value" And I have the redis key "key" in the db 3 with value "value" And I have the redis key "key" in the db 7 with value "value" Then I have the redis key "key" in the db 0 with value "value" And I have the redis key "key" in the db 3 with value "value" And I have the redis key "key" in the db 7 with value "value" Given I have cleaned redis
+  Then the redis key "key" in the db 0 should not exists And the redis key "key" in the db 3 should not exists And the redis key "key" in the db 7 should not exists

 ```